📋 Applies to: All users · Module: Loads and Trips > Dispatch Planner v2

 A: No special role is required.
 All authenticated Alvys users have access to Dispatch Planner v2 and can dispatch loads.

-Q: What if the driver is already assigned to another trip?
+Q: What if the driver or truck is already assigned to another active trip?